 WHERE'S HOT IN MARCH?

-Menorca may be the smallest of the Balearic Islands, but it's got plenty to shout about with more beaches than Majorca (Mallorca) and Ibiza combined - it's also far quieter and less commercial.
+Menorca may be the smallest of the Balearic Islands, but it's got plenty to shout about with more beaches than Majorca and Ibiza combined.
+It's also far quieter and less commercial.
 The coastline is spectacularly under developed and its often-ragged appearance is unique and lovable.
-Hop aboard a boat trip from the pretty capital of Mahon and visit quiet coves and picturesque beaches - this is an island made for days by the water and lunch with your toes in the sand.
+Hop aboard one of the regular boat trips leaving from the capital of Mahon and day trip to quiet coves and hidden beaches - this is an island made for days spent by the water, dangling your toes in the sand.

 Find out when's best to travel to other destinations every month of the year, with our handy holiday calendar.